s-0-p-h-i-a/Engine_Modules/Full_Engine/README.md

 ---
 ### Design Notes

-- Logic and dynamics (`.c` modules) are hardware-agnostic and can be tested independently of Arduino.
+- Logic and internal objects (`.c` modules) are hardware-agnostic and can be tested independently of Arduino.

 - Hardware interface modules (`.cpp`) handle Arduino-specific functionality like LEDs, servos, and serial I/O.

 - Clear separation of concerns allows safe refactoring and modular testing.

----
-## Status

-- **Builds successfully on Arduino CLI.**
-- Hardware integration and live testing have not been performed yet.